-I’ve always known that when you marry someone you’re marrying his family too.
-So it’s important to fall in love with your significant other and “fall in like” with their family during the dating phase.
-This concept is important to me because I don’t want my future marriage to encompass my family and husband not getting along and vice versa.
-When I reach the point in a relationship when I meet my boyfriend’s family I always hope they’re the kind of people I could see spending the holidays with and confiding in during difficult times.
-This was not the case with my ex-boyfriend.
-His family was uptight, judgmental and superficial.
-I couldn’t be myself around them, and as much as I tried to convince myself he didn’t fit in with my family either.
-After that relationship ended, I knew that fitting in with my family would be a crucial factor that I couldn’t overlook next time.
+I know when you marry someone you’re marrying his family too.
+It’s important to fall in love with your S/O and “fall in like” with his family.
+I don’t want my marriage to encompass my family not getting along with my husband or vice versa.
+When I meet my boyfriend’s family, I secretly hope they’re the kind of people I could see spending holidays with.
+I didn’t feel a connection to my ex’s family – they were uptight, judgmental and superficial.
+After we broke up, I knew fitting into each other’s families was a crucial factor that couldn’t be overlooked in my next relationship.

-After meeting my boyfriend’s family for the first time, even though it was scary, I instantly realized what a wonderful group of people they are.
-All the joking around that took place reassured me that I could be myself.
-These were the people that I could see visiting with during holidays and spending quality time with.
-After being won over by his family, I hoped that he would like my family just as much as I liked his.
-Over the past five months he had only seen my family a few brief times.
-The only way he could truly get to know my family would be spending more time than just a few hello and goodbyes with them.
-This past weekend my wishes were granted when he came to spend Saturday evening with us.
+After meeting my boyfriend’s family, I deemed them to be a wonderful group of people.
+All the joking assured me I could be myself.
+These were people that I could see visiting with during holidays.
+After being won over by his family, I hoped he would like my family, too.
+Over the past five months, he’d only seen my family a few times.
+I knew I needed to arrange some quality time, and last weekend he visited and spent Saturday evening with us.

-First, he attended Mass with me and my siblings, and then him and I cooked a big dinner together.
-My family eagerly waited as we cooked up chicken fried chicken, mashed potatoes and gravy, green beans and corn on the cob.
-The kitchen soon smelled like well-seasoned delicious food in a home-styled restaurant.
-We all sat down at the dining room table and all that was heard were sounds of chewing and laughter.
-Following dinner we played Apples to Apples and throughout the game we laughed, poked fun at each other and grumbled as my brother triumphed in his victory.
-As I looked to my right, I could see my boyfriend laughing along with everyone just like he belonged there.
-I can’t even explain how much joy that brought to my heart because I knew that I had finally found someone who fit into my family in the best kind of way.
+First, we attended Mass with my siblings, and then he and I cooked a big dinner together.
+My family eagerly waited as we cooked chicken fried chicken, mashed potatoes, and gravy, green beans, and corn on the cob.
+We sat at the dining room table and chatted, laughed and chewed.
+Following dinner we played Apples to Apples – we laughed, teased and grumbled about my brother’s victory.
+When I looked to my right, I saw him laughing along with everyone – he looked like he belonged.
+I finally found someone who fit into my family in a good way.